SAP/crossplane-provider-hana/README.md

 ## About this project

-`crossplane-provider-hana` is a [Crossplane](https://crossplane.io/) Provider for managing SAP HANA Cloud resources and instance mappings.
-It provides Kubernetes-native management of:
+`crossplane-provider-hana` is a [Crossplane](https://crossplane.io/) Provider for managing SAP HANA resources.

-- **HANA Database Resources**: Users, roles, schemas, audit policies, and security configurations

 See the [examples directory](./examples/) for detailed usage guides and example manifests.